 Apart from the general provisions to guarantee the human rights of women, the UN from 1952, adopted a number of conventions and declarations to promote status of women in all respects.
-In the series of documents that were adopted specially dealing with women, the important ones are-
+In the series of documents that were adopted specially dealing with women, the important ones areconflicts in the promotion of human rights between the east, west, and socialist blocks further relegated the position of women to a secondary level.
+Apart from the above, the domination of western concept of promoting civil and political rights with a market-oriented economy in the public field has completely sidelined the rights of women.

-- ➤ The Convention on the Political Rights of Women, 1952 - ➤ The Declaration on the Protection of Women and Children in Emergency and Armed Conflict 1974 - ➤ The Declaration on the Protection of Women and Children in Emergency and Armed Conflict 1974
+- The Convention on the Political Rights of Women, 1952 - The Declaration on the Protection of Women and Children in Emergency and Armed Conflict 1974

 In spite of the efforts of the world community to promote the human rights of women, the traditional aspects that are adopted in various parts of the world could not bloom the rights of women as advocated by International Law of Human Rights.
-The ideological conflicts in the promotion of human rights between the east, west, and socialist blocs further relegated the position of women to a secondary level.
-Apart from the above, the domination of western concept of promoting civil and political rights with a market-oriented economy in the public field has completely sidelined the rights of women.
+The ideological